rnori-harv/IPFS/NOTEBOOK.md

 Using a Merkle DAG also allows IPFS to efficiently store and retrieve files by only requesting the specific pieces of data needed to reconstruct a file, rather than downloading the entire file from a central server.
 This reduces bandwidth usage and improves download speeds, making IPFS a more scalable and efficient alternative to traditional web technologies.

-For us, the leafs of the merkle DAG will be the hashes of the chunks that we are sending to other peer IPFS nodes for storage.
+For us, the leaves of the Merkle DAG will be the hashes of the chunks we are sending to other peer IPFS nodes for storage.

 After this Merkle DAG is created, we will then have our primary server randomly assign chunks to different online peer IPFS nodes.

 ### Handling Server-to-Server Communication

-#### Sending Chunks
+#### Receiving Chunks

+For our secondary IPFS nodes, we have to add logic for receiving

-#### Retrieving Files / Chunks
+#### Sending Files / Chunks

 ### Handling Client-Server Requests

-## User Experience Walthrough
+## User Experience Walkthrough
 For IPFS, we will launch a simple website that has two pages.
 The first will allow a user to upload a file and store it on the IPFS servers.
 This first page will return an overall hash for the file that the user can later use for file retrieval.
 The second page will take the overall hash for the file and then print the reconstructed file onto the webpage.
 Hence, all the user needs to do is have their file on their computer and keep track of their hash to retrieve the file.

 ## Takeaways